logicmonitor/lm-powershell-module/Documentation/New-LMAlertAck.md

 ```

 ### -Note
-Specifies the note to be added to the acknowledgment.
+The note to be added to the acknowledgment.
-This parameter is mandatory and accepts a string.
+This parameter is mandatory.

 ```yaml
 Type: String